Chun Doo-hwan: Ex-South Korea dictator dies aged 90 | DW | 23.11.2021

 But Chun also brought South Korea economic wealth, even managing to bring the Olympics to Seoul in 1988.

-He stepped down in 1987 following huge pressure from a student-led democratic movement.
+He stepped down as head of the Democratic Justice Party in 1987 following huge pressure from a student-led democratic movement.
+Following December elections, the first in two decades, he handed over the presidency to Roh Tae-woo in February 1988.

+In what local media called the "trial of the century", he and coup co-conspirator Roh were tried for mutiny, treason and bribery in 1995 for their roles in the seizure of power and the Gwangju crackdown.

+In the months following the takeover, thousands of residents and students began protests in the southwestern city.
+Chun imposed martial law and oversaw a bloody 10-day suppression of what he called a "riot."